 He was successful in convincing Justice Clarence Thomas of the United States Supreme Court to say that the Brand X decision, which Justice Thomas authored for the Court in 2005, was wrongly decided.
 In admitting so, Justice Thomas said, “Brand X has taken this Court to the precipice of administrative absolutism” and “it poignantly lays bare the flaws of our entire executive-deference jurisprudence.”

-Given his interest in administrative law, Arizona Governor Doug Ducey appointed him as a member of the Arizona State Board of Dental Examiners and the Arizona Board of Psychologist Examiners.
+Given Adi’s interest in administrative law, Arizona Governor Doug Ducey appointed him as a member of the Arizona State Board of Dental Examiners and the Arizona Board of Psychologist Examiners, on which he serves as chair.
 In those roles, he works to reduce the regulatory burden on individuals to enable them to earn an honest living.

 He earned his law degree from the University of Toledo College of Law.
 He has bachelor’s and master’s degrees in accounting, finance, and economics.
 In his free time, he enjoys reading and planning trips to cities with roller coasters.